YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 The set of all streams can also be defined in the more technical,  _coinductive_ manner as follows:
 1. Let **FS** be an operator whose input is a set of sequences and whose output is also a set of sequences.
-A sequence is said to be composed of its members.
+A sequence is said to be composed of its members drawn from a set of possible members.
 1. The output of **FS** is constructed by:
    1. Starting with an empty set, to add members to it incrementally;
    1. Adding the empty stream;